BrewBlox/brewblox-documentation/docs/dev/decisions/20201008_devcon_connect_states.md

 All features are started when the service start.
 Partitions indicate where a feature executes certain actions in specific phases.

+Blocking behavior is implied for transitions between partitions in the diagram.
+Some behavior is the same during multiple phases, and is expressed in the partition label.

+For example, *communication.py* behaves exactly the same throughout the Connected, Acknowledged, and Synchronized phases.

 At diagram stop symbols, an `aiohttp.web.GracefulExit()` exception is raised, which will cause the service to shut down.

 ```plantuml